talmolab/sleap-core-docs/docs/index.md

 - Single- and multi-animal pose estimation with *top-down* and *bottom-up* training strategies

-- State-of-the-art pretrained and customizable neural network architectures that deliver *accurate predictions* with *very few* labels
+- Customizable neural network architectures that deliver *accurate predictions* with *very few* labels

 - Fast training: 15 to 60 mins on a single GPU for a typical dataset